bangbangsoftware/tamarin/README.md

 **Devs**

-Will be asked a few quick questions every morning: "Is blar complete?", "How much is left (%)?", "Declare a blocker?",
+Will be asked a few quick questions every morning or time they log in: "Is blar complete?", "How much is left (%)?", "Declare a blocker?".
+They should log on before they are about to start work and keep logged in as they work, this will be used to time tasks.

+**Dogfood**

+This project should be developed using itself.
+Also should be data driven: First design data in and out.
+Then write the tests, in parallel with the UI design.
+One page at a time from start to finish.